-Council will not refer the matter to a third party unless satisfied of (c) and (d).
+Council will not refer the matter to a third party unless satisfied that the advice can reasonably be expected to assist and will be received within the 90-day period.

-Examples of a third party are: an alternative dispute practitioner; a mediator; a person experienced in local government matters; and a person experienced in conflict resolution.
+Examples of a third party are:

+- an alternative dispute practitioner - a mediator - a person experienced in local government matters - a person experienced in conflict resolution.